Design for Manufacturability Seminar and Workshops

 PREPARATION.
 Seminar preparation includes research to customize and prepare the seminar and very thorough handout originals (that the company would print and bind) which will be a very useful reference book for attendees.
 The handouts will be about 140 pages with a table of contents, but condensed into a quarter-inch thick booklet to encourage referrals later in offices and meetings.
 The handouts contain the words and graphics that will be on the slides along with reference material and information that will be discussed verbally, so attendees will not have to take notes.
 Thus, all attendees will be able to concentrate the subject matter and discussions.
 DFM books would only be needed for remote sites and anyone who missed the seminar.

 Part of the preparation is an anonymous survey to be filled out by everyone involved in the product development process.
-Survey topics include: rating company products for manufacturability; good and bad products, sub-assemblies, and practices; consequences of bad manufacturability; hurdles to good product development; and opportunities.
+Survey topics include: rating company products for manufacturability and rating various practices such as do-it-right-the-first-time, thorough up-front work, resource availability, designing cost out, designing quality in, and so forth.
 These comments will be presented before appropriate topics in the seminar.
 This, in itself, is a valuable deliverable, as it provides candid insights into the product development culture.

 The seminar concludes with a class discussion in which attendees answer the question, “What happens next?”
 After several flip charts have been filled with attendees’ comments, the attendees vote their preferences.
 The prioritized list then becomes a good starting point for implementation.
 It is recommended to hold a half-day meeting the next day, open to all attendees and implementers, to start working on DFM implementation.
-Dr. Anderson could assist this effort with a half day of consulting after the seminar.
+Dr. Anderson could assist this effort with the half day Implementation meeting after the seminar.

 Dr. Anderson personally prepares and presents each seminar.